 Hitchen’s makes the point that Paine, especially in the USA, is quoted in the same way people make biblical allusions or refer to Shakespeare.
 His thinking and prose has transcended that of a revolutionary and has become the voice of the establishment.

 Orwell & Miller

 I have not read any Orwell this month but have learned more about his ‘lower-upper-middle class’ background by reading Eric & Us, a memoir from his childhood friend, Jacintha Buddicom.
-It is not much of a book but I read it with great interest.
-It does open the door onto a world that we may easily not be able to see, young Eric well before George was even on the horizon.
-Although maybe this is not quite true as Blair often, apparently, said he wanted to be a ‘famous author’.
+It opens a door into a world that we may easily not be able to see, young Eric well before George was even on the horizon.
+Although maybe this is not quite true as Blair often, apparently, said he wanted to be a ‘FAMOUS WRITER’.